zerospeak/LeeroyDSouzaResume/README.md

 * Architected a Brownfield product rewrite using .NET 5 and Domain-Driven Design, enhancing code maintainability by 35%.
 * Developed a .NET Core 3.0 API solution for a FAQ chatbot, reducing customer support inquiries by 25%.

-**Lead Software Developer** | Road Runner Transportation Services | 02/2020 - 04/2020

-* Optimized Peak codebase in collaboration with the CTO, resulting in a 15% improvement in code efficiency.
-* Conducted code reviews and mentorship programs, improving team code quality standards by 30%.

 **Senior Software Engineer** | Aquilon Energy Services | 02/2016 - 10/2018

 * Mentored junior developers, increasing team productivity by 35%.